Jerrybaijy/notes/IT/software/salesforce/apex.md

     }
     ```

+- Right-click **HouseService.cls** and select **SFDX: Deploy This Source to Org**.
+You see a confirmation message that the Apex class successfully deployed to the org.

 - Create an anonymous script to test **getRecords()**.

     - Create a new file named **dreamhouseapp.apex** in the **scripts/apex** folder.